camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 <br>

 **Technical ruleset for the Backend flow**

 The technical ruleset is applicable only after a subproject has agreed to use a 3-legged authentication flow.
+Every time personal user data is processed by an API and the user can exercise their rights either via opt-in and/or opt-out, 3-legged access tokens must be used.
 This ruleset provides a recommendation which will help API providers to align on the 3-legged flow and help with aggregation.

-If some usecase/s for an API point to off-net scenarios and where consumption and authenticaiton devices could be different, the backend flow should be used.
+If some usecase/s for an API point to off-net scenarios and where consumption and authentication devices could be different, the Backend flow should be used.

   - Identity:
     - Identification by IP, MSISDN or others like IMSI, ICCID for specific use cases... it is open for more possibilities.